onflow/flow-playground-tutorials/tutorials/07-voting/README.md

         /// When the proposal was created
         pub let blockTs: UFix64
-        /// The total votes per option, as represented by the accumulated balances of voters pub(set) var votes: {Int : UFix64}
+        /// The total votes per option, as represented by the accumulated balances of voters
+        // "pub(set)" - this access modifier gives write access to everyone,
+        // so the Ballot resource can update it.
+        // see https://developers.flow.com/cadence/language/access-control for more information
+        pub(set) var votes: {Int : UFix64}
         /// Used to record if a voter as represented by the vault id has already voted pub(set) var voters: {UInt64: Bool}